Th3T3chn0G1t/CRNA/README.md

 To install for development, run `make install`, this will ask for root priveleges to copy the files to the required directories - DO NOT RUN AS ROOT as it may break the permissions on residual object files

 On Darwin systems (macOS & iOS), it will build a dylib by default.
-To make a Unix shared object use `shared=1 make dynamic`
+To make a shared object use `shared=1 make dynamic`

 To install a static library, run `static=1 make install` - however please make yourself aware aware of the GPL policies on static linkage